-Traditional approaches used over the last couple of decades (selecting best-of-breed business applications and attempting to integrate them into a single logical structure) have largely failed and are now yielding to organizations seeking platform choices (e.g. SAP, Oracle Fusion, Microsoft SharePoint Solutions).
-We are currently in a buy vs. build era!
+Traditional approaches used over the last couple of decades (selecting best-of-breed business applications and attempting to integrate them into a single logical structure) have largely failed and are now yielding to organizations seeking platform choices (e.g., SAP, Oracle Fusion, Microsoft SharePoint Solutions).
+We are currently in a buy versus build era.

-With over 100 million users of SharePoint (Henschen, 2010) at the time this book was written, SharePoint is not only considered to be the most successful application platform that Microsoft has ever built, it is also providing the best opportunity for business users to begin to standardize on an Enterprise Architecture that will have a significant number of solutions built on top of SharePoint 2010.
+With over 100 million users (Henschen, 2010) at the time this book was written, SharePoint is not only considered to be the most successful application platform that Microsoft has ever built, it is also providing the best opportunity for business users to begin to standardize on an EA that will have a significant number of solutions built on top of SharePoint 2010.

 Microsoft EPM Platform

-Let’s examine one the first significant business solutions to be built on top of SharePoint 2010, Microsoft Enterprise Project Management 2010 (Microsoft EPM 2010).
+Let’s examine one the first significant business solutions to be built on top of SharePoint 2010, Microsoft EPM 2010.

-The Microsoft EPM 2010 solution is a flexible, end-to-end Project Portfolio Management (PPM) platform used by organizations across many industries to automate work and project management processes.
+The Microsoft EPM 2010 solution is a flexible, end-to-end PPM platform used by organizations across many industries to automate work and PM processes.
 The Microsoft EPM 2010 solution is comprised of Microsoft Project Server 2010, Microsoft Project Professional 2010, Microsoft Office 2010, and of course Microsoft SharePoint 2010.

-The Microsoft EPM 2010 solution provides the following key Project Portfolio Management (PPM) capabilities in a single integrated system:
+The Microsoft EPM 2010 solution provides these key PPM capabilities in a single integrated system:

-Demand Management: captures all work and resource requests centrally, then manages according to a governance workflow.
+Demand management.
+Captures all work and resource requests centrally, then manages according to a governance workflow

-Portfolio Selection and Analytics: prioritizes, optimizes, and selects project portfolios that align with the organization’s business strategy.
+Portfolio selection and analytics.
+Prioritizes, optimizes, and selects project portfolios that align with the organization’s business strategy.

-Resource Capacity Planning: proactively manages resources throughout the project lifecycle.
+Resource capacity planning.
+Proactively manages resources throughout the project lifecycle

-Schedule Management: plans and communicates both simple and complex project schedules.
+Schedule management.
+Plans and communicates both simple and complex project schedules.

-Program Management: initiates, plans, and delivers strategic programs.
+Program management.
+Initiates, plans, and delivers strategic programs

-Financial Management: measures and controls project and portfolio financial performance.
+Financial management.
+Measures and controls project and portfolio financial performance

-Time and Task Management: captures time and task status updates from team members.
+Time and task management.
+Captures time and task status updates from team members

-Team Collaboration: connects teams to share information and drives project collaboration.
+Team collaboration.
+Connects teams to share information and drives project collaboration

-Issues and Risk Management: identifies, reduces, and communicates issues and risks that might impact project success.
+Issues and risk management.
+Identifies, reduces, and communicates issues and risks that might impact project success

-Business Intelligence and Reporting: measures project performance and gains visibility and control across all portfolios.
+Business intelligence (BI) and reporting.
+Measures project performance and gains visibility and control across all portfolios

-Figure 4.2 illustrates the components of the Microsoft Enterprise Project Management solution.
+Figure 4.2 illustrates the components of the Microsoft EPM solution.

-Figure 4.2: Microsoft EPM Solution Components (Source: Advisicon) [04-02-microsoftEPMSolutionComponents.tif]
+Figure 4.2 Microsoft EPM Solution Components [04-02-microsoftEPMSolutionComponents.tif]

+Source: Advisicon

 Workflows

 A governance workflow is about creating the lifecycle for any new proposal or initiative.
-It includes defining the various Stages a project goes through during its lifecycle.
+It includes defining the various stages a project goes through during its lifecycle.

-Project Server 2010 Workflows are designed to model the organizational governance processes and provide a structured way for projects to proceed through the various Phases and Stages of the project lifecycle.
-Example Stages include Proposal Creation, Proposal Initial Approval, Final Budget Approval, etc.
+Project Server 2010 workflows are designed to model the organizational governance processes and provide a structured way for projects to proceed through the various phases and stages of the project lifecycle.
+Example stages include proposal creation, proposal initial approval, final budget approval, and so on.

-The Project Server 2010 workflow platform is based on the Windows SharePoint Services 2010 workflow platform, which in turn is based on the Windows Workflow Foundation capabilities of the Windows Server.
+The Project Server 2010 workflow platform is based on the Windows SharePoint Services 2010 workflow platform, which in turn is based on the Windows workflow foundation capabilities of the Windows Server.

 Enterprise Project Types

-The basic workhorse behind the Project Server 2010 design was the introduction of the new Enterprise Project Type (EPT) and the built-in Workflow capability.
-Every project is associated with an Enterprise Project Type which governs it through its Project lifecycle.
+The basic workhorse behind the Project Server 2010 design was the introduction of the new enterprise project type (EPT) and the built-in workflow capability.
+Every project is associated with an EPT, which governs it through its project lifecycle.

-EPTs are project templates that represent various types of projects and non-project work within the portfolio.
-Normally, project types are aligned with individual departments – for example, engineering projects, software development projects, or HR projects.
-Using project types helps categorize projects that have the same approval steps, or share a similar project lifecycle.
-Think of the EPT as a Project definition or template.
+EPTs are project templates that represent various types of projects and nonproject work within the portfolio.
+Normally, project types are aligned with individual departments—for example, engineering projects, software development projects, or human resources projects.
+Using project types helps categorize projects that have the same approval steps or share a similar project lifecycle.
+Think of the EPT as a project definition or template.